Sonia Sanchez: Awards

 In 1969, Sanchez was awarded the P.E.N.
 Writing Award.
 She was awarded the National Education Association Award 1977–1988.
 She won the National Academy and Arts Award and the National Endowment for the Arts Fellowship Award in 1978–79.
 In 1985, she received the American Book Award for Homegirls and Handgrenades.
 She has also been awarded the Community Service Award from the National Black Caucus of State Legislators, the Lucretia Mott Award, the Governor's Award for Excellence in the Humanities, and the Peace and Freedom Award from the Women's International League for Peace and Freedom, as well as the 1999 Langston Hughes Poetry Award, the 2001 Robert Frost Medal, the 2004 Harper Lee Award, and the 2006 National Visionary Leadership Award.
 In 2009, she received the Robert Creeley Award, from the Robert Creeley Foundation.

-In 2017 Sanchez was honored at the 16th Annual Dr. Betty Shabazz Awards in a ceremony held on June 29 at the Schomburg Center for Research in Black Culture, Harlem.
+In 2017, Sanchez was honored at the 16th Annual Dr. Betty Shabazz Awards in a ceremony held on June 29 at the Schomburg Center for Research in Black Culture, Harlem.

-In 2018, she won the Wallace Stevens Award from the Academy of American Poets for proven mastery in the art of poetry.
+In 2018, she won the Wallace Stevens Award from the Academy of American Poets for proven mastery of the art of poetry.

 At the 84th Annual Anisfield-Wolf Book Awards ceremony on September 26, 2019, Sanchez was honored with the Lifetime Achievement Award by the Cleveland Foundation.

 In October 2021, Sanchez was awarded the 28th annual Dorothy and Lillian Gish Prize "in recognition of her ongoing achievements in inspiring change through the power of the word."